ChibiOS/ChibiOS/testhal/STM32/STM32F4xx/I2C-LSM6DS0/readme.txt

 ** Build Procedure **

-The demo has been tested using the free Codesourcery GCC-based toolchain and YAGARTO.
+The demo has been tested by using the free Codesourcery GCC-based toolchain and YAGARTO.
 Just modify the TRGT line in the makefile in order to use different GCC ports.